 Preamble: Note that the following integrated assignment asks you to work on new RNA-seq data and apply the concepts you have learned up to this point.
 To complete this assignment you will need to review commands we performed in many of the earlier sections.
 Try to construct these commands on your own and get all the way to the end of the assignment.
 If you get very stuck or would like to compare your solutions to those suggested by the instructors, refer to the answers page.
 The integrated assignment answers page is an expanded version of this page with all of the questions plus detailed code solutions to all problems.
-The answer page is available in the git repository for this wiki.
-It is slightly hidden to reduce temptation to look at it without trying on your own.
-Ask an instructor if you have trouble finding it.
+Avoid the temptation to look at it without trying on your own.

-Objectives: In this assignment, we will be using a subset of the GSE114360 dataset, which consists of 6 RNA sequence files on the SGC-7901 gastric cancer cell line, (3 transfected with tcons_00001221 shRNA, and 3 control shRNA), and determine the number of differentially expressed genes.
+Objectives: In this assignment, we will be using a subset of the GSE114360 dataset, which consists of 6 RNA-seq datasets generated from a cell line (3 transfected with shRNA, and 3 controls).
+Our goal will be to determine differentially expressed genes.

 Experimental information and other things to keep in mind:

 - The libraries are prepared as paired end.

 - The samples are sequenced on an Illumina 4000.

 - The dataset is located here: GSE114360

 - 3 samples transfected with target shRNA and 3 samples with control shRNA

 - Libraries were prepared using standard Illumina protocols